William Conklin Cusick: Career

 After his trip to central and southwestern Oregon, Cusick did little collecting for several years.
 During this time, he mulled over his theory that the Blue Mountains and the Wallowa Mountains were two distinct ranges with distinct floras.
 From 1906 through 1910, he collected extensively in those areas, gathering specimens to test his theory.
 He wrote to the botany professor in 1907 at Washington State College, now Rolla Kent Beattie, that he hoped to compare his collections with the collection at the University of Oregon to test his theory.
 He made the trip in 1910 and spent the winter there, studying the specimens from west of the Cascades.
 He felt that the Blue Mountains had elements from west of the Cascades that the Wallowas did not.
 Sometime during his stay in Eugene, the curator of the University of Oregon herbarium, Albert R. Sweetser, offered to buy Cusick's collection, which by that time included over 10,000 sheets.
 Although the circumstances of the offer are not known, Cusick sold his collection to the university in 1911.

+Between 1897 and 1910 Cusick organised his collected specimens in the form of exsiccata-like annual duplicate series with numbered printed labels and titles like Eastern Oregon Plants.
+Coll.
+Wm.
+C. Cusick.
+1897 and The Mountain Plants of Eastern Oregon.
+Coll.
+Wm.
+C. Cusick.
+1906.

 Sometime between 1911 and 1913, Cusick moved to Roseburg, Oregon, and lived in a Soldier's Home.
 The move had been against the wishes of his family, but he wanted to be able to study the flora of Douglas County.
 The collecting that he did there was the beginning of his second collection.